ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 You can learn more about :ref:`patterns<intro_patterns>` and :ref:`modules<working_with_modules>` on other pages.

-Use cases for ad-hoc tasks
+Use cases for ad hoc tasks
 ==========================

-Ad-hoc tasks can be used to reboot servers, copy files, manage packages and users, and much more.
-You can use any Ansible module in an ad-hoc task.
-Ad-hoc tasks, like playbooks, use a declarative model, calculating and executing the actions required to reach a specified final state.
+ad hoc tasks can be used to reboot servers, copy files, manage packages and users, and much more.
+You can use any Ansible module in an ad hoc task. ad hoc tasks, like playbooks, use a declarative model, calculating and executing the actions required to reach a specified final state.
 They achieve a form of idempotence by checking the current state before they begin and doing nothing unless the current state is different from the specified final state.

 Rebooting servers
 -----------------

 The default module for the ``ansible`` command-line utility is the :ref:`ansible.builtin.command module<command_module>`.
-You can use an ad-hoc task to call the command module and reboot all web servers in Atlanta, 10 at a time.
+You can use an ad hoc task to call the command module and reboot all web servers in Atlanta, 10 at a time.
 Before Ansible can do this, you must have all servers in Atlanta listed in a group called [atlanta] in your inventory, and you must have working SSH credentials for each machine in that group.
 To reboot all the servers in the [atlanta] group:

 .. code-block:: bash